dpk5e7/Password-Generator/README.md

 ## Description

 This website is a password generator.
+It asks the user to specify a length between 8 and 128 characters.
+Then it asks if the user wants to use lowercase characters, uppercase characters, numbers and/or special characters.
+If the user does not provide adequate parameters, an empty string will be returned with a message to try again.
+If appropriate parameters are provided, a randomly generated password is provided.

 ### User Story